× Search

 Working to build a sustainable Wales

-The Welsh construction sector has significant legislation and policy drivers that shape our sustainability priorities in the buildings and infrastructure that we build and maintain.
+The Welsh built environment sector has significant legislation and policy drivers that shape our sustainability priorities in the buildings and infrastructure that we build and maintain.

 What is different about sustainability in Wales?

-The School has developed specific resources to help understand and address the sustainability priorities of the construction market in Wales.
+The School has developed specific resources to help understand and address the sustainability priorities of the built environment in Wales.
 There are some major differences in policy and legislation.
 Please click on the questions below to find out more.

 The Act requires public bodies in Wales to think about the long-term impact of their decisions, to work better with people, communities and each other, and to prevent persistent problems such as